22 Home Depot Coupon and Money-Saving Shopping Secrets

 9. Save 70% on wood scraps for small projects.

 Need a small piece of wood for an upcoming project but don’t want to purchase an entire piece of lumber at full price for it?
-Locate the Cull Lumber rack at The Home Depot where you’ll find pieces of wood marked with purple paint.
-These items are usually an additional 70% off at checkout!
+Locate the Cull Lumber rack at The Home Depot where you may be able to find pieces of wood marked with purple paint, which may be up to an additional 70% off at checkout!

 Keep in mind that cull lumber are pieces of wood that are usually leftovers from a previous customer or may possibly be damaged.
 But if you’re just repairing a small section of a dog house sitting out in the backyard and likely to get chewed up in the future, it may be just what you need, right?

 10. Know what things to buy (and what to avoid).